-The book lifts crucial questions about the city, the archive and the miniature: Who builds the city and for whom?
+The book lifts crucial questions about the city, the archive and miniature: Who builds the city and for whom?
 How does the shape of the city relate to the shape of our lives?
 What potential lies in the archive now as well as in the future?
 And how can architecture models act at once as a tool and an evocation of dreams that can confront the existing city?
 What level of responsibility does the architect hold, and to what extent is the citizen allowed to influence their city?
 The book aims to comprehensively mirror the different stages of research, interviews, production, exhibitions, texts and image material in the project, and offer the reader a deeper understanding of the topics raised by the film.

-The project as a whole has been ongoing since the film was first commissioned and shown in the group exhibition ‘The Promise’ at Index — The Swedish Contemporary Art Foundation in Stockholm (2017).
-The film was later displayed in the solo exhibition ‘The Model Archive’ at ArkDes — Swedish National Center for Architecture and Design, following an invitation from curator Mikaela Steby Stenfalk, who currently functions as the editor of the book.
+The project as a whole has been going on since the film was first commissioned and shown in the group exhibition ‘The Promise’ at Index — The Swedish Contemporary Art Foundation in Stockholm (2017).
+The film was later displayed in the solo exhibition Modellarkivet at ArkDes — Sweden’s National Center for Architecture and Design, following an invitation from curator Mikaela Steby Stenfalk, who currently functions as the book’s editor.
 In relation to the exhibitions, several public talks and archival walks have taken place and the project has received positive attention from both visitors and press, for instance Lars Epstein at a major daily newspaper, Dagens Nyheter, and Astrid Eiderbrandt at the Swedish national public television, SVT.

 Link to film: https://vimeo.com/217530252